occopus/docs/sphinx/source/user/tutorial-building-clusters.rst

 Docker-Swarm cluster
 ~~~~~~~~~~~~~~~~~~~~

 This tutorial sets up a complete Docker infrastructure with Swarm, Docker and Consul software components.
-It contains a head node and predefined number of worker nodes.
-The worker nodes receive the ip of the head node and attach to the head node to form a cluster.
+It contains a master node and predefined number of worker nodes.
+The worker nodes receive the ip of the master node and attach to the master node to form a cluster.
 Finally, the docker cluster can be used with any standard tool talking the docker protocol (on port 2375).

 **Features**